-\begin{remark} We note that the Jacobian $J_T(x)$ of $T$ evaluated at any $x\in\sgens{k}$ is nonnegative due to monotonicity of $T.$ Moreover, $J_T(u)$ is primitive in the sense of Definition \ref{primitivo} if and only if $\exists\ m\in\mathbb{N}$ s.t. $J_T^m(u)$ is positive, i.e., all of its entries are strictly positive. \end{remark}
+\begin{remark} With notation as in Lemma \ref{suff_L_U}, the Jacobian $J_T(x)$ of $T$ evaluated at $x\in\op{int}(\sgens{k}_+)$ is nonnegative owing to the monotonicity of $T.$ Moreover, $J_T(x)$ is primitive in the sense of Definition \ref{primitivo} if and only if $\exists p\in\mathbb{N}$ s.t. $J_T^p(x)$ is positive, i.e., all of its entries are strictly positive. \end{remark}

-Furthermore, we note that the conditions of lower- and upper-primitivity are also implied by the strong monotonicity of $T$ on $\Fix{T}$, see Definition \ref{strict_strong}.
-Using this fact, we note the following proposition, which shows that ResNet-type networks are strongly monotonic on the whole $\op{int}(\sgens{k}_+).$